nsrr/shhs-documentation/pages/mop/6-623-mop-eeg-arousal.md

 <u>Arousals in REM</u>

 In stage REM, an EEG frequency shift must be accompanied by a simultaneous increase in amplitude of the chin EMG (lasting over 0.5 s.).
 An arousal starts when a definite change in background EEG is visualized.
-The increase in the chin EMG can occur anytime during the arousal (can be at the end) and is not a marker for the beginning of the arousal  However, increased EMG activity without a change in background EEG does not constitute an arousal (ArFigures 6a, 6b and 6c)
+The increase in the chin EMG can occur anytime during the arousal (can be at the end) and is not a marker for the beginning of the arousal.
+However, increased EMG activity without a change in background EEG does not constitute an arousal (ArFigures 6a, 6b and 6c).

 <div class="row">
   <div class="col-xs-12 col-sm-4">